Why Are Renewable Energy Panels Gaining Ground in Singapore?

 Singapore currently imports over 95% of its energy needs, making it highly vulnerable to global fuel price fluctuations.
 Any disruption in the supply chain, whether due to geopolitical tensions or market volatility, can lead to higher electricity costs and economic instability.

-By harnessing solar power, Singapore can reduce its reliance on imported fossil fuels, increasing energy independence and resilience.
+By harnessing alternative power systems, Singapore can reduce its reliance on imported fossil fuels, increasing energy independence and resilience.
 A more self-sufficient energy system ensures:

 • Greater stability in electricity prices